 A Plate Flange is a type of flat, circular flange made from a cut or machined steel plate.
-It is one of the simplest and most cost-effective types of flanges, commonly used in low-pressure and non-critical applications.
-Plate flanges are typically welded to pipes, fittings, or equipment to create a secure connection.
+It is one of the simplest and most cost-effective types of flanges, commonly referred to as pipe flange plate in industrial procurement scenarios for its plate-shaped structural feature.
+Plate flanges are typically used in low-pressure and non-critical applications, with specialized variants like threaded flange plate (integrating threaded connections for welding-free installation) expanding their adaptability in specific low-pressure pipelines.
+Plate flanges are welded to pipes, fittings, or equipment to create a secure connection.

 The primary function of a plate/plain flange is to create a connection within a piping system.
 It allows for the joining of pipes, valves, pumps, and other components.
 This connection enables the transfer of fluids, such as water, oil, gas, or chemicals, in a controlled and efficient manner.
+For general low-pressure and non-critical scenarios, plate flanges carbon steel and carbon steel plate flange are preferred choices due to their cost-effectiveness and reliable structural strength.
 For example, in a building's plumbing system, plate flanges are used to connect sections of water supply pipes.
 They ensure a secure and leak - tight connection, preventing any loss of water.

 Flat Face (FF) Plate Flange: Used with flat-faced equipment like cast iron valves.